nipr-lab/intellij-settings/README.md

 ## How To: Import Settings
 ### One time setup
 1. Prerequisite: Check out `common-build`.
+If you already have it checked out, **make sure it is updated**.
-    * Note: If checked out somewhere other than `C:/Data/workspace/eclipse/common-build`, change your IntelliJ settings for Checkstyle and Eclipse Code Formatter plugins to reflect this.
+    * **Important**: If checked out somewhere other than `C:/Data/workspace/eclipse/common-build`, you will need to change your
+    IntelliJ settings for Checkstyle and Eclipse Code Formatter plugins after finishing the rest of this guide.
 2. Download and install IntelliJ IDEA Ultimate
     * Link: https://www.jetbrains.com/idea/download/
     * If shown a Windows/RSA authentication popup, try entering your credentials.
 If it fails, click "No" and the installer should open anyways.
 If it still doesn't open, ask for help.
-    * The install options (i.e. installation directory) are up to you and don't matter from an NIPR standards perspective.
+    * Install location: Doesn't matter; the default is fine.
+    * Install options: Make sure to select the checkbox to include JetBrain's bundled JRE.
+Also, it is recommend to select the
+    64-bit launcher desktop shortcut and create associations for all file types.
 3. Open IntelliJ
     1. When shown a "Complete Installation" dialog asking where to import Intellij IDEA settings from, choose do not import settings (this is used to migrate from an old version if you had it installed previously).